AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 ### Test execution chart

-The test execution chart was generated and can be found below.
+Test execution chart was generated and can be found below.

 ![](media/3e01f54ec8627c9c4dfcedc0a284d9b8.png)